cbonoz/lisk24/README.md

 Mediated proof of fund requests managed by Lisk smart contracts with saved signatures of record.

+Going for the Real world applications and finance category of https://lisk.devpost.com/

-Live Demo url: https://fundpointlisk.vercel.app (deployed on Lisk Sepolia)
+Live Demo url (deployed with Lisk Sepolia): https://fundpointlisk.vercel.app

-Demo video:
+Demo video (youtube ~3 minutes): https://youtu.be/Ay0YsobKPgE

 ### Inspiration